 Fort Worth has been attracting a steady surge of transplants, attributable to its positive economic climate, growing population, strong employment demand, and low cost of living.

 As the 5th largest city in Texas, Fort Worth has plenty of valuable homes and wonderful schools available.
-When you live in Fort Worth, you have access to a wide array of cultural and entertainment options.
+When you live there, you have access to a wide array of cultural and entertainment options.

 In Fort Worth, you can choose to be immersed in history by visiting historic districts and museum exhibits.
-Contemporary art is also celebrated in places like the Modern Art Museum of Fort Worth, Amon Carter Museum of American Art, Kimbell Art Museum, and Sid Richardson Museum.
+Contemporary art is also celebrated in places like the Modern Art Museum, the Amon Carter Museum of American Art, the Kimbell Art Museum, and the Sid Richardson Museum.

-Guide to the Top Neighborhoods in Fort Worth
+Guide to the Best Neighborhoods in Fort Worth, Tx

 Arlington Heights

-It’s near many of the city’s amenities, given that it’s situated close to the Cultural District.
-This means interesting museums, posh restaurants, and other entertainment are all easily reached.
+Arlington Heights is near many of the city’s amenities, given that it’s situated close to the Cultural District.
+This means interesting museums, posh restaurants, and other entertainment are all easily reached in Arlington Heights.
+Exciting amenities in and around the neighborhood of Arlington Heights include:

 - Trinity Park and River